Puye Cliff Dwellings: Ancient pueblo dwellings

 About 1580 (after the end of the Pueblo IV Era) drought finally forced the villagers to leave for locations nearer to the Rio Grande valley.
-Present day inhabitants of Santa Clara Pueblo, some 10 mi to the east, are descendants of the Puye.
-The American Indians living in pueblos in northern New Mexico traditionally speak the Tewa language.
-The Tewa name 'Puye' can be translated as 'pueblo ruin where the rabbits assemble or meet'.
+Present day inhabitants of Santa Clara Pueblo, some 10 mi to the east, claim to be descendants of the Puye residents.

 In 1907 Edgar Hewett, with the Southwest Society of the Archaeological Institute of America, excavated Puye Cliffs.
 It was the first systematic excavation of a prehistoric pueblo in the Rio Grande valley.

 Recent history

 The cliff dwellings were declared a National Historic Landmark in 1966, under the name of "Puye Ruins."

 In 2000, a planned burn of trees in Bandelier National Monument burned out of control.
 The resulting wildfire, known as the Cerro Grande Fire, eventually claimed 46925 acre, some 250 houses in Los Alamos, and devastated Santa Clara Canyon.
 Puye Cliff Dwellings site has been reopened to the public.
 Current information can be obtained from Santa Clara Pueblo.

 Tours can be scheduled to explore the cliffs and learn of their history.
+The site is available to the public within opening hours.
+Visitors must check in through the Puye Cliffs Welcome Center.